Login

 Note that a waiver does not reduce the number of credits a student needs to graduate.

-To graduate Ph.D. candidates must earn a total of 36 credits in addition to passing a pre-dissertation comprehensive exam, and successfully defending their dissertation.
+To graduate, Ph.D. candidates must earn a total of 36 credits in addition to passing a Pre-dissertation Comprehensive Exam, and successfully defending their dissertation.

 Transfer Credits

-Ph.D. candidates who have already taken a course equivalent to an AGSIRD required course at a satisfactory level at another school prior to attending AGSIRD may apply for a transfer credit.
-No transfer credit is given for an elective course.
-Only graduate coursework may be applied to a graduate degree.
+Ph.D. candidates who have already taken a course presumably equivalent to an AGS course at a satisfactory level at another school prior to attending AGS may apply for a transfer credit at the start of the program.

 Graduate study abroad program

-Each course taken at the American Graduate School of International Relations and Diplomacy grants 3 graduate credits.
+Each course taken at the AGS grants three (3) graduate credits.

 Undergraduate study abroad program